pointnetwork/pointnetwork/README.md

 * Now inside the container terminal: `cd /app/example/store.z`.
 * Run the deploy command: `./point deploy ./example/store.z --datadir $DATADIR -v --contracts`

+**Docker Compose and Truffle Console**

+Since the `blockchain_node` service is exposed via `http://localhost:7545` its therefore possible to use truffle console without any modification.
+So you can run `truffle console` and it will connect to the running Ganache blockchain in the Docker `blockchain_node` service.

 ### Install Dependencies (Local Machine Setup)

 Install all global and project dependencies.
 Run the following under the project root folder: